tdebatty/java-string-similarity/README.md

     public static void main(String[] args) {
         Damerau d = new Damerau();

-        // One substitution
+        // One transposition
         System.out.println(d.absoluteDistance("ABCDEF", "ABDCEF"));

-        // Substitution of 2 characters that are far from each other
+        // Transposition of 2 characters that are far from each other
         // => 1 deletion + 1 insertion
         System.out.println(d.absoluteDistance("ABCDEF", "BCDAEF"));